minvws/nl-kat-coordination/docs/source/manual/reports.rst

      - Hostname
      - Normal + aggregate
    * - RPKI
-     - Shows whether the ip is covered by a valid RPKI ROA.
-For a hostname it shows the ip addresses and whether they are covered by a valid RPKI ROA.
+     - Shows whether the IP is covered by a valid RPKI ROA.
+For a hostname it shows the IP addresses and whether they are covered by a valid RPKI ROA.
      - Hostname
      - Normal + aggregate
    * - Safe connections